uoregon-libraries/newspaper-curation-app/hugo/content/contributing/not-compiling-locally.md

 - Go doesn't even really require an install per se; you can choose to download the binary distribution, set up some environment variables, and use it.
 No sudo, no /usr/bin polluting, no complex compiling from sources.
-- Same with go's dependencies - `go get ...` will install files in a space that's local to your user path.
+- Same with go's dependencies - `go install ...` will install files in a space that's local to your user path.
 All NCA's code dependencies are similarly local.
 Everything "just works".
 The only reason we use Docker for development is the various external dependencies like poppler utils, graphics